Automattic/jetpack/projects/packages/forms/README.md

 # Jetpack Forms

 All things forms.
-This package currently contains them implementation for Jetpack's Contact Form module, Contact Form Gutenberg blocks and the new Jetpack Forms feedback dashboard.
+This package currently contains the implementation for Jetpack's Contact Form module, Form blocks, and the new Jetpack Forms feedback dashboard.

 ## Hierarchy

 ```
 .
 ├── src/
-│   ├── blocks/                                      - Contact form Gutenberg blocks.
+│   ├── blocks/                                      - Form blocks.
 │   ├── contact-form/                                - Contact form module implementation.
 │   ├── dashboard/                                   - Implementation for the new forms dashboard.
 │   ├── service/                                     - Helpers for 3rd-party service integrations.